-The reality is site owners – especially of small businesses – are often too attached to the look and feel of their sites and thus lack the perspective to recognize faults, even when they're glaringly obvious.
+The reality is site owners – especially of small businesses – are often too attached to the look and feel of their sites and thus lack the perspective to recognize faults, even when there are glaringly obvious.
 And when the user experience and design of a site aren't as good as they could be, sales suffer as a result.

 The earlier in the process you gather site feedback, the easier it'll be to make improvements because you'll be less personally invested and thus far more open to critique.

 In this post, I'll describe how to get website feedback to make your site as great as it can be in the following ways…

 - Better conversion rate